 To start a charity initiative to which we will contribute our physical time and effort (as opposed to just giving money to other charities)

 Our main goals within the South African community:

 As non-believers, some of us (at least those of us new to non-belief) often don’t know many like-minded people.
 Social events are a large part of SASS and are what brought the first lot of us together.
-We hold monthly meetings in the Gauteng area (see the events calendar) in the form of a house braai or picnic in the park.
-Meetings are also published on Meetup.com – Johannesburg Atheism Meetup.
+Meetings are published on Meetup.com.